-Applicants must meet specific entry requirements for the doctor of naturopathic medicine (NMD) program:
+In addition to the general entry requirements, students must also meet specific entry requirements listed below for the doctor of naturopathic medicine (NMD) program.

 - Complete online admissions application. - Official transcripts from all prior colleges and universities attended. - Successful completion of a bachelor's degree (preferred), with a 3.0 GPA or higher OR - Successful completion of 90 semester/135 quarter credits with a 3.0 GPA or higher - Prerequisite coursework required: - Biology (2 semester/3 quarter courses with lab) - Chemistry (2 semester/3 quarter courses with lab) - Physics (1 course) - Psychology (1 course)